dgtized/unit-load/README.md

 provisioned with basic hooks for monitoring, deploying, both in production and in test.

-Software provided in this stack:
+Software provided in this stack thus far:

  * Nginx
  * Postgresql 9.2